 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of cancer and its treatment.
 Use the menu to see other pages.

 Every treatment for brain stem glioma can cause side effects or changes to your child’s body and how they feel.
 For many reasons, children do not experience the same side effects even when given the same treatment.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child’s health care team will work to prevent and relieve side effects.
-Doctors call this part of treatment “palliative care” or "supportive care."
+This part of treatment is called palliative care or supportive care.
 It is an important part of your child’s treatment plan, regardless of their age or the grade of disease.

 Coping with physical side effects

-Sometimes, physical side effects can last after treatment ends.
+Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
-They call side effects that occur months or years after treatment late effects.
+Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
-Learn more by reading the Follow-up Care section of this guide or talking with your child’s doctor.
+Learn more by reading the Follow-Up Care section of this guide or talking with your child’s doctor.

 Coping with emotional and social effects

 Your family can have emotional and social effects after a diagnosis of brain stem glioma.
-This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
+This may include dealing with a variety of emotions, such as anxiety, sadness, or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about the diagnosis.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family's needs.